 What is the best dehumidifier for a basement?

 The Frigidaire 50-Pint dehumidifier is the best choice for most basements.
 In our testing of a 1,200 sq. ft. unfinished basement, it reduced humidity from 78% to 50% in 4.5 hours and collected 47 pints in 24 hours.
 Its built-in pump drains water vertically up to 16 feet, allowing continuous operation without manual bucket emptying.
-For very large basements up to 2,500 sq. ft., the GE 45-Pint with Wi-Fi connectivity is the better option.
+It now includes Wi-Fi and custom humidity control at $314.

 How We Tested